uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 Your key presses are inputs to a finite state automaton at the other end of the phone line.
 The dialogue can be quite simple, or very complex.
 Sometimes you are taken round in circles because there is a peculiar loop in the finite state automaton.
-If this occurs, it is an error in the design of the system — and it can be extremely frustrating for the caller!
+If this occurs, it is an error in the design of the system &ndash; and it can be extremely frustrating for the caller!

 Another example is the remote control for an air conditioning unit.
 It might have half a dozen main buttons, and pressing them changes the mode of operation (e.g. heating, cooling, automatic).